makerdao/documentation/source/includes/_cdp.md

 * **Params:** none
 * **Returns:** promise (resolves to [`transactionObject`](#transactions) once mined)

 `cdp.shut()` wipes all remaining dai, frees all remaining collateral, and deletes the CDP.
-This will fail if the caller does not have enough DAI and MKR to wipe all debt.
+This will fail if the caller does not have enough DAI to wipe all the dai debt and enough MKR to pay for all the accrued stability fee

 ## **bite**